Triangular Prism Equations and Categorification: Monoidal tetrahedron and triangular prism

-\section{Monoidal triangular prism and equation}
+\subsection{Monoidal triangular prism and equation}

-This section introduces the triangular prism in a monoidal category (following the first representation in Remark \ref{rk:RepTP} of the triangular prism graph), and derives an equation from it (TPE) for a fusion category, by evaluating it with two different ways.
+This subsection introduces the concept of a triangular prism within a monoidal category, following the initial representation described in Remark \ref{rk:RepTP} of the triangular prism graph.
+It derives an equation, referred to as the Triangular Prism Equation (TPE), specifically for a fusion category, by evaluating it in two distinct ways.